 Field: United States; Advisor: Ngai; Year: 2013

-Before coming to Columbia, she held the Bear Fellowship in Business, Law, and Human Rights at the Kenan Institute for Ethics, where she researched transnational corporations and human rights grievance mechanisms.
-She currently works at the Center for Student Advising on programming to support first-generation undergraduates at Columbia.
+Before coming to Columbia, Brianna held the Bear Fellowship in Business, Law, and Human Rights at the Kenan Institute for Ethics, where she researched transnational corporations and human rights grievance mechanisms.
+She has also worked at the Columbia Center for Student Advising on programming to support first-generation undergraduates at Columbia.

 Since 2015, Brianna and Jake Purcell have been developing a pop history project documenting the stories of medieval buildings transplanted to the United States by a variety of eccentric American millionaires.
 Find out more here.